 If you have never worked for a trading firm or been a local on the floor of a trading pit, it’s almost impossible to understand why financial markets behave the way they do.
 I can say this with some certainty because, in a previous life, I worked for several proprietary trading firms in Chicago.
-I’m here to tell you the game is rigged in a big way.
-If you would like to know how it is rigged, I invite you to read through this site and watch some of the videos I have posted on youtube.
+I’m here to tell you the game is rigged but not in the way most people imagine.
+If you would like to get an inside look into what happens in the world of proprietary trading, I invite you to read through this site and watch some of the videos I have posted on youtube.
 You will learn more from me for free than I learned from all the courses I bought as a novice way back when I knew everything there was to know about technical analysis and thought I was a genius.
-Except I was a genius who never actually made any money back then.
+Except I was a genius who wasn’t making any money.

 “95% of traders fail to make money in the long run.”
 So goes the saying.
 While I’m sure no one has ever done a study to prove that number, I think it’s safe to assume that it’s probably not far from the truth.
 However, you never hear a follow up saying which accurately explains why this is the case.
 I can tell you it’s not because 95% of people are stupid.
-It’s not because the exchanges and the brokers are the only ones who make money in the trading world (although, they certainly make a lot and try to take you for all they can at every corner).
-But no, it’s not any of the usual suspects which are mentioned in blogs and books.
+It’s not because the exchanges and the brokers are the only ones who make money in the trading world (although they certainly make a lot).
+It’s not any of the usual suspects which are mentioned in blogs and books.
 The reason a very large percentage of aspiring traders fail is because they do not understand the game.
 They do not have the first clue as to how the game is played.
 They do not understand the importance of size, the domino effect, risk to reward, profit per contract traded, the meaning of “low risk/high probability”, and the list goes on.

 Trading is a skill which has to be developed.
 Try to imagine sitting down to play a game of chess with a grand master after you’ve only been playing for a month.
 Or building a custom car after you’ve worked for an oil change shop for a month.
 Or trying a murder case the day after you pass the bar exam and become a lawyer.
 Silly notions.
 Yet people seem to think they can learn how to trade in a month.
 So why do they think that way?
 It’s a combination of many things but it’s mostly based on lack of education and misinformation.